aogrady3/Easy-Spot/README.md

 ## :exclamation: Motivation

 Growing up in the Bronx I have always had trouble parking or finding available spots.
-Whether it looking for parking by the 6 train or visiting family I always noticed a lack of street parking but tons of empty driveways.
+Whether it be looking for parking by the 6 train or visiting family I always noticed a lack of street parking but tons of empty driveways.
 After being confronted with this problem on countless occasions I created the mobile application Easy Spot, a mobile application that allows users to rent their personal driveways!

 ## :car: Functionality